shilpipawar/Bamazon/README.md

 - if store does have enough of the product, the customer's order will get placed.
     This means updating the SQL database to reflect the remaining quantity.
     Once the update goes through, show the customer the total cost of their purchase.

+## Manager View -
+Display below option for Manager
+- View Products for Sale
+- View Low Inventory
+- Add to Inventory
+- Add New Product
+## 1. If a manager selects View Products for Sale, the app dispalys list every available item: the item IDs, names, prices, and quantities.

+## 2.If a manager selects View Low Inventory, then it displays list all items with an inventory count lower than five.

+## 3.If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.

+## 4.If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.

 # Installing
 - package.json has all required dependencies